 Not all magicians handle all types of work, and if you see one advertised as "for all occasions," you should be wary.

 Criss Angel may seem cool to watch on a TV show, but you may not want him in your home for your kid's birthday party.

 In the same way, a magician who is experienced managing a room full of sugar-filled children may not be ideal for an adult birthday party or a corporate holiday party.

-The first request is a close-up magic, walk-around one-hour long performance for a family reunion in a private dining room in an upscale restaurant.
+The first request is a walk-around, one-hour long performance for a family reunion in a private dining room in an upscale restaurant.
 There won't be more than 25 attendees.
 The venue is 30 minutes distance from the close-up magician.
 The fee may be between $400 and $750 per hour.

 From one event to the next, both the costs to the magician and the needs of the client change.
 The price of a magician could be as dynamic as his act.

-Factors such as the distance between the magician and venue, duration of performance,the needs of the client, and the type of event all affect your investment.
+Factors such as the distance between the magician and venue, duration of the performance, the needs of the client, and the type of event all affect your investment.